 For students in the Middle School the JML builds on the foundations of the Unit Of Inquiry, which explores the personal aspects of students through the PYP.
 The Middle Years Programme begins to lead students beyond the personal to local and international communities, and it is the library’s role to maintain links to resources delivering differing levels of complexity for your son to access for his classes and his own personal interests.

-Students in Years 6 and 7 have a timetabled library period directed by the teacher librarian and the classroom teacher.
-Both are present in the library while the lesson is delivered and play co-operative roles in the delivery and support of the lesson content.
+Students in Years 6 and 7 have a library time directed by the teacher librarian.
 These lessons are based on the scope and sequence to teach students research techniques while encompassing the general competencies that are a part of the Australian curriculum.

-Year 8 students do not have a dedicated library period; rather the library is involved in lessons by accommodating requests for research guides which the teachers deliver inside their normal classroom.
+Year 8 students have a dedicated library time and the library is involved in lessons by accommodating requests for research guides which the teachers deliver inside their normal classroom.
 The boys do have dedicated borrowing periods where teachers bring them to the library to borrow new books and to discuss their reading with the teacher librarian.
 This represents the start of a change in the operations of the library as this is the same methodology in the Senior Library.

 As your son progresses through the library in Years 6 to 8 the following are key areas of development that will be addressed: